hamishgibbs/lit_review_graph/README.md

 ## Overview

-Have you come across an important, highly cited paper and thought: "How could I have missed this??"
+How many times have you come across an important, highly cited paper and thought: "How could I have missed this??"

 `lit_review_graph` is an attempt to find those papers by looking at the papers referenced by the papers you reference and identifying the important papers that connect your bibliography.